descope/go-sdk/README.md

     }
 }

-// Load all groups for the given user's jwt subjects (can be found in the user's JWT) res, err := descopeClient.Management.Group().LoadAllGroupsForMembers("tenant-id", []string{"jwt-subject-1", "jwt-subject-2"}, nil) if err == nil {
+// Load all groups for the given user IDs (can be found in the user's JWT) res, err := descopeClient.Management.Group().LoadAllGroupsForMembers("tenant-id", []string{"user-id-1", "user-id-2"}, nil) if err == nil {
     for _, group := range res {
         // Do something